sajjadGG/book-python/fastapi/pydantic/schema.rst

    verbatim to the field's schema

-Instead of using ``Field``, the ``fields`` property of `the Config class <model_config.md>`__ can be used to set all of the arguments above except ``default``.
+Instead of using ``Field``, the ``fields`` property of `the Config class`_ can be used to set all of the arguments above except ``default``.

 Unenforced Field constraints
 ----------------------------
-If *pydantic* finds constraints which are not being enforced, an error will be raised.
+If ``pydantic`` finds constraints which are not being enforced, an error will be raised.
 If you want to force the constraint to appear in the schema, even though it's not being checked upon parsing, you can use variadic arguments to ``Field()`` with the raw schema attribute name: